 3. Freezing

-Freezing foods preserve fresh flavors, and textures while requiring little specialist equipment.
-The growth of microbes and enzymes that might ruin food is slowed by freezing.
-Freeze room-temperature items, remove all air from the freezer bag, and eat within six months of freezing for optimal results.
+Freezing foods preserves fresh flavors and textures while requiring little specialist equipment.
+It also slows the growth of microbes and enzymes that might ruin food.
+For optimal results, freeze room-temperature items, remove all air from the freezer bag, and eat within six months of freezing.

-Vacuum-sealing frozen product prevents the formation of ice crystals and extends the shelf life of the food.
-Essentially, you can take your fresh foods, freeze them immediately, and enjoy them as if there were just purchased or grown months later.
+Vacuum-sealing frozen products prevents the formation of ice crystals and extends the shelf life of the food.
+Essentially, you can take fresh foods, freeze them immediately, and enjoy them as if they were just purchased or grown months later.

 4. Water Bath Canning